logseq/docs/db-version.md

 1. `Export SQLite DB` - Export graph as a [SQLite](https://sqlite.org/) .db file.
 2. `Export both SQLite DB and assets` - Export graph as a .zip file containing the DB file and the graph's assets.
-3. `Export EDN file` - Export graph as EDN described in [EDN Data Export](#edn-data-export).
+3. `Export EDN file` - Export graph as EDN described in [Build EDN Data](#build-edn-data).
 This is the only export type that fully captures a graph's data and is editable.
 This export is not yet recommended as the only means to backup a graph.
 4. `Export as standard Markdown (no block properties)` - Export graph as standard markdown, not Logseq markdown.
 Since this export is unlikely to ever export timestamps or all properties, it cannot capture all data in a graph.
 See the EDN export for an export type that captures all data and is editable.
 5. `Export public pages` - Export graph in order to publish it on the web.
 See https://docs.logseq.com/#/page/publishing for more.
 6. `Export debug transit file` - Export graph as a transit file to be shared with the Logseq team for debugging.
 Any personal sensitive data is removed.